dogweather/forkful/content/en/haskell/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?
-Working with JSON (JavaScript Object Notation) in Haskell involves parsing JSON data into Haskell types and converting Haskell types back into JSON.
-Programmers do this to enable their Haskell applications to exchange data with web services or APIs seamlessly, a common practice in modern software development for cross-platform data interchange.

 ## How to:
 Haskell doesn't have built-in support for JSON like JavaScript, but with the help of third-party libraries such as **Aeson**, handling JSON becomes straightforward.
 Aeson provides both high-level and low-level functions for encoding (converting Haskell values to JSON) and decoding (parsing JSON into Haskell values).